How can I get a copy of my personal credit report?

 How long does an item remain on my credit report?

-A credit reporting agency stores information from credit grantors and public records, including bankruptcies, judgments and liens.
+A credit reporting agency stores information from credit grantors and public records, including bankruptcies and judgments.
 Potentially negative information, such as missed payments and most public record items, remain on a personal credit report for seven years.
-The exceptions are Chapters 7, 11 and 12 bankruptcies, which remain for 10 years, and unpaid tax liens, which also remain for 10 years.
-A paid tax lien will remain for seven years.
+The exceptions are Chapters 7, 11 and 12 bankruptcies, which remain for 10 years.
 Positive information may remain on a report indefinitely.
 Paid closed accounts generally display for 10 years.
 Requests for your credit history remain on your personal credit report for two years.